Saturday, 28 September 2024

 Mojave Rattlesnake (Crotalus scutulatus) - Portal area, Cochise County, Arizona

 The tail can be seen well in this image.
-Notice how it has mostly white, with narrow black rings.
+Notice how it is mostly white, with narrow black rings.
 On Western Diamondbacks, the tail has a greater percentage of black.

 Mojave Rattlesnake (Crotalus scutulatus) - Portal area, Cochise County, Arizona